Skip to content

 After more than a decade of devastating civil war, the Democratic Republic of the Congo (DRC) faces the threats of the Ebola virus, food shortages and now coronavirus.

-CAFOD is on the front line in the DRC, where the World Health Organization declared an Ebola global health emergency in July 2019 and which only drew to a close in June 2020.
+The World Health Organization declared an Ebola global health emergency in July 2019 which only drew to a close in June 2020.
 A new outbreak was confirmed in February 2021.
 Coronavirus has brought another new illness to deal with alongside existing ones.

 With your donations, we are: